03 - Linux Package Management

 Software Repositories: It works with software repositories which are essentially a collection of packages and provides package independency management on RPM based distro.
 The repository information is stored in

-extension.High Level Package Manager: It acts as a high level package manager but under the hood it still depeneds on
+/etc/yum.repos.d/and repository files will have the.repoextension.High Level Package Manager: It acts as a high level package manager but under the hood it still depeneds on

-to manage packages on the linux systems.Automatic Dependency Resolution: Unlike RPM, YUM handles package dependencies very well.
+RPMto manage packages on the linux systems.Automatic Dependency Resolution: Unlike RPM, YUM handles package dependencies very well.
 It is able to install any dependencies packages to get the base package install on the linux system.

 Installing the package using YUM

-for the availability of the requested package.It also checks if there are any dependent packages are already installed in the system or if it needs to be upgrade.
+yum install: YUM first runs transaction check, if the package is not installed in the system, yum checks the configured repositories under/etc/yum.repos.d/for the availability of the requested package.It also checks if there are any dependent packages are already installed in the system or if it needs to be upgrade.

 After this step, transaction summary is displayed on the screen for the user to review, if we wish to proceed with the install enter the

-command).Yum will download and install necessary RPMs to the system.
+ybutton (this step can be skipped by providing the-yflag with theyum installcommand).Yum will download and install necessary RPMs to the system.

 If you want to update a single package, use

-command.
+yum updatecommand.
 If the package is already in the latest version in the repository and hence no action will be taken.

 Commands: